Proinn/stylegan/README.md

 # stylegan
 own implementation of stylegan

+## Implementen Features
+This are important features from each paper that are implemented in this stylegan implementation

-## ProGAN features
+### ProGAN features
- x Minibatch Norm
+ - Minibatch Norm
- x Pixelnorm
+ - Pixelnorm
- x Equalised Learning Rate
+ - Equalised Learning Rate
- x Gradient Penalty Wasserstein Loss
+ - Gradient Penalty Wasserstein Loss
  - Exponential moving average of generator

-## StyleGAN 1 features
+### StyleGAN 1 features
- x Mapping and sysnthesis networks x Reduced learning rate for mapping network x Drifting loss x Stylemixing
+ - Mapping and sysnthesis networks
+ - Reduced learning rate for mapping network
+ - Drifting loss
+ - Stylemixing

-## StyleGAN 2 features
+### StyleGAN 2 features
- x Skip connections in synthesis network x Residual connections in discriminator network x Weight demodulation based on stylevector
+ - Skip connections in synthesis network
+ - Residual connections in discriminator network
+ - Weight demodulation based on stylevector
  - path length regularisation
  - lazy regularisation